astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 $ docker ps
 ```

-> **Note**: Running `$ astro dev start` will by default start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
+> **Note**: Running `$ astro dev start` will start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
 >
 > If you already have either of those ports allocated, you can either [stop existing docker containers](https://forum.astronomer.io/t/docker-error-in-cli-bind-for-0-0-0-0-5432-failed-port-is-already-allocated/151) or [change the port](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).